TiannanSha/ada-data-story/index.md

 ##### Architecture
 ![Image](/images/arch_NN90.png)
-We implemented two neural networks (NN) with similar architectures, with one takes in 90 variables and the other takes in 284 variables.
+We implemented two neural networks (NN) with similar architectures, with one taking 90 variables (we call it NN90) as input and the other taking in 285 variables (we call it NN285).
 The above image illustrates the architecture of the NN with 90 input variables.
 It has two hidden layers with relu functions as activati on functions.
 The final activation function is a logit function so that the NN outputs the probability of `y=1`.
 We also applied `dropout` and `batchnorm`.
 We applied `dropout` hoping that it will regularize the NNs and prevent them from overfitting.
 We applied `batchnorm` to make artificial neural networks faster and more stable through normalization of the input layer by re-centering and re-scaling.

 ##### Training
-We used the Adam optimization algorithm to train our deepnet.
+We used the Adam optimization algorithm to train our neural networks.
 We plotted the loss vs. epoch curve.
-We can see that the loss is flatten at the end of training.
-The accuracy oscillates around 98.3%.
+We can observe that for both NN90 and NN285, the loss is flattened at the end of training.
+The accuracy oscillates around 98.2%.
 Because the loss and accuracy have stopped getting better, we believe the training has completed.
-Note that because we have extremly imbalanced class distribution, the 98.3% accuracy doesn't mean anything.
+Note that because we have extremly imbalanced class distribution, the 98.2% accuracy doesn't mean anything.
 (We can achieve 98% accuracy by simply guessing no war all the time).
 The loss and accuracy plots are for telling us when to finish training only.

 loss/accuracy vs. number of epoch (NN with 90 variables as input)